itsezc/Encora/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QYKEB6ZGTJNZ4)
 # Encora
-Encora is a UI Framework that has been designed from the ground up to create powerful, wonderful applications, websites and more.
+Encora is a UI and UX Framework that has been designed from the ground up to create powerful, websites, mobile apps, desktop apps and more.
+It comes with feature detection, audio, video, DOM capabilities out of the box.
+Additionally, a full featured game engine, maps engine and analytics systems are provided to create a complete frontend framework for all your needs.

+It is built fully compatiable for React and React Native.

 ## Grid System
 Encora is based around CSS Grid, the most powerful layout system CSS has to offer, functioning on both dimensions.